 January is Get Organized month.
 It makes sense because people are ready to make changes, commit to new habits and start the New Year right.

-As a professional organizer, my schedule is jam-packed after the first of the year with clients who want to organize their homes, reclaim their space and be more productive in the space they’re in.
+As a professional organizer, my schedule is jam-packed after the first of the year with clients who want to organize their homes, reclaim their space, and be more productive in the space they’re in.
 Here’s what they might not realize – it takes time.
 It’s not a weekend project, at least not if they want to get their home to the point that “organizing” stays off their to-do list.

-The problem is, when you get fed up with your space, you want to make an immediate change, but the first step in organizing you home isn’t doing anything, it’s seeing the big picture.
+The problem is, when you get fed up with your space, you want to make an immediate change, but the first step in organizing your home isn’t doing anything, it’s seeing the big picture.

-You know you want your home to look better and more organized, but there’s a wide range of “organized.”
+When you get fed up with your space, you want to make an immediate change, but the first step in organizing your home isn’t doing anything, it’s seeing the big picture.
+Share on XYou know you want your home to look better and more organized, but there’s a wide range of “organized.”
 For example, do you want to make sure there’s room for a laundry bin in the closet to keep the clothes off the bedroom floor or do you want labels on every shelf and in every drawer of every closet?
 There’s no right or wrong way to organize.
 It can, however, take a long time to get to what’s right for you and your family if you don’t have a good game plan going in.

 Use these questions to visualize the final outcome you desire in an organized home:

-• How do you want your home to look when it’s organized?
+- How do you want your home to look when it’s organized?

-• What would make you happy?
+- What would make you happy?

-• If money was no object, how would it look?
+- If money was no object, how would it look?

 After you’ve got a clear picture of what your organized and uncluttered home looks like, assess the current space.
 Look at the entire house.
 Is there a room that bothers you most?
 That’s the place you’ll want to start.
 Often, it’s the bedroom that causes angst because the clutter in the room is the last thing you see before you fall asleep.
 That in turn makes it difficult to get a restful night’s sleep because your brain is processing all the things you have to do.